Russian locomotive class Kh: CER class Х and MNR ソリA (SoriA) class

 Preserved CER Х class no. 180 on display at the Imperial Palace.

 The Chinese Eastern Railway also bought Baldwin-built locomotives identical to those of the Russian Railways' Х class; Baldwin's works designation for these locomotives was 10.22/42E.
 Originally designated class Б (B) by the CER, Baldwin in Philadelphia built fifty in 1898 (Б151-Б200), forty in 1899 (Б201-Б240), and a final batch of 31 in 1900 (Б241-Б271).
 They were redesignated class Х (Kh) in 1921 and numbered Х151 through Х271.

 After the Japanese established the puppet state of Manchukuo, the Soviet Union sold its share of the North Manchuria Railway, as the CER had been renamed in 1932, to the new state's government on 23 March 1935, It was then merged into the state-owned Manchukuo National Railway, which designated these locomotives ソリA (SoriA) class.
 Not all of the CER's Х-class engines went to the MNR; some ended up in service in the USSR around Vladivostok.
+And retired 1945 in china.

 In 2005, an X Locomotive was found buried in Lalin River, Jilin Province, China.
 This engine, no. 180, was excavated, restored, and is on display outside the Museum of the Imperial Palace of the Manchu State, Changchun.